Policy

 - the process for monitoring and review.

-When the perpetrator of a suspected non-accidental injury is unknown, agreed safety arrangements for keeping te tamaiti safe must be established with this at the forefront of planning.
-While efforts to build safety should be in collaboration with whānau or family they may also include consideration about whether an immediate application for a Place of Safety warrant or other legal order is necessary to secure the safety of te tamaiti.
+When the perpetrator of a suspected non-accidental injury is unknown, agreed safety arrangements for keeping te tamaiti or rangatahi safe must be established with this at the forefront of planning.
+While efforts to build safety should be in collaboration with whānau or family they may also include consideration about whether an immediate application for a Place of Safety warrant or other legal order is necessary to secure the safety of te tamaiti or rangatahi.
 The decision will be made in consultation with a supervisor and/or practice leader, site solicitor and appropriate health representative.

 Multi-agency safety planning template (DOC 145 KB)